espells/dart450/finalproject/README.txt

 README.md for DART450

 BEFORE USING SITE:
-Use in Google Chrome and make sure microphone have permission or site will not function.
+Use in Google Chrome and make sure microphone has permission or the site will not function.
 Speak loudly and clearly for best results.

 For my final project, I decided to make light of our newfound reliance on technology and how it has had a detrimental effect on our interpersonal skills and ability to communicate with people in our lives.
 The inspiration for this project came from a story my mom told me.
 She’s a mental health counselor, and her story consisted of a couple who were unable to have an argument in person; only over text did they feel comfortable voicing their opinions and issues they had with one another.
 They would even argue over text while in the same apartment.
 I thought this was ridiculous but not that shocking now that we are on our devices so much.
 I wanted to make a website that made fun of the fact that we are so uncomfortable having arguments and discussions with other people.